-We’, ‘us’ and ‘our’ refer to USAVE Car Loans Pty Ltd t/a ITP Car Loans ABN 64 610 401 824 and our subsidiaries and related businesses.
+We’, ‘us’ and ‘our’ refer to USAVE Car Loans Pty Ltd trading as ITP Car Loans ABN 64 610 401 824 who is an Authorised Credit Representative of Stratton Finance Pty Ltd and Stratton’s related bodies corporate.
 We understand how important it is to protect your personal information.
 This document is our combined Privacy and Credit Reporting Policy and describes how we will comply with our obligations under the Privacy Act 1988 (Cth) (Privacy Act) in relation to the handling of your personal information and also how we comply with the credit reporting obligations contained in the Privacy Act and the Credit Reporting Code as registered under section 26S(1) of the Privacy Act.

-What types of information and covered by this policy?
+What types of information are covered by this policy?

 This policy sets out how we manage your “personal information”.
 Certain parts of this policy also apply specifically to “credit-related information”.
 Section 7 of this policy sets out these credit-specific obligations in more detail.